ZoranStojsavljevic/bbb-yocto/bbb-releases/bbb-styhead/README.md

-### 4.16.1 Init System Selection
+### 5.0.1 Init System Selection

 Changing the init system manager previously required setting a number of different variables.
 You can now change the manager by setting the INIT_MANAGER variable and the corresponding include files (i.e. poky/meta/conf/distro/include/init-manager-*.conf).
 Include files are provided for four values:
-“none”,
+"none",
-“sysvinit”,
+"sysvinit",
-“systemd”,
+"systemd",
-“mdev-busybox”.
+"mdev-busybox".
-The default value, “none”, for INIT_MANAGER should allow your current settings to continue working.
+The default value, "none", for INIT_MANAGER should allow your current settings to continue working.
 However, it is advisable to explicitly set INIT_MANAGER in local.conf .